-- 9.6 A part-time student will be required to withdraw from the Faculty unless he/she has gained at least: - 6 credits at the end of the second semester - 18 credits at the end of the forth semester - 24 credits at the end of the sixth semester - 39 credits at the end of the eighth semester - 54 credits at the end of the tenth semester - 72 credits at the end of the twelfth semester - 90 credits at the end of the fourteenth semester - 9.7 Credits gained from courses done in another programme will not be counted towards the rate of progress. - 9.8 Except where otherwise prescribed in the Faculty's regulations, a student whose GPA for a given semester is less than 2.00 shall be deemed to be performing unsatisfactorily, and shall be placed on warning.
-A student on warning whose GPA for the succeeding semester is less than 2.00 will be required to withdraw. - 9.9 Students from one faculty who had been required to withdraw from the University for failing to complete their degree programme within the stipulated period may be admitted to another faculty after a minimum period of one (1) year has elapsed since their withdrawal.
-Such students may be granted exemption from Level I courses relevant to the new programme subject to Regulations 9.3 and 9.4 above. - 9.10 Students who have been required to withdraw from the University for failing to complete their Diploma or Certificate Programme may be readmitted to the Faculty after a minimum period of one (1) year has elapsed since their withdrawal.
-Such students shall not be granted exemptions from courses in the programme previously passed. - 9.11 Persons entering the University or re-entering a Faculty may not be credited with courses passed more than five (5) academic years before the date of entry or re-entry. - 9.12 Where a student, subsequent to the requirement to withdraw, decides to change Major, such a student may be allowed to proceed with a new record.
+- 9.1 Requirement to withdraw: Except where otherwise prescribed in the Faculty's regulations, a student whose GPA for a given semester is less than 2.00 shall be deemed to be performing unsatisfactorily, and shall be placed on warning.
+A student on warning whose GPA for the succeeding semester is less than 2.00 will be required to withdraw. - 9.2 Student required to withdraw from the University for failing to complete their Degree programme within the stipulated period OR for poor performance as provided for in the Faculty regulations may be readmitted after at least one year has elapsed since withdrawal. - 9.3 Students from one faculty who had been required to withdraw from the University for failing to complete their Degree programme within the stipulated period may be admitted to another faculty after a minimum period of one (1) year has elapsed since their withdrawal.
+Such students may be granted exemption from Level I courses relevant to the new programme subject to Regulations 9.6 below.
+(See Academic Forgiveness 10 below). - 9.4 Students who have been required to withdraw from the University for failing to complete their Diploma or Certificate Programme may be readmitted to the Faculty after a minimum period of one (1) year has elapsed since their withdrawal.
+Such students shall not be granted exemptions from courses in the programme previously passed. - 9.5 Applications for re-admission or waiver of the requirement to withdraw will be considered on its own merit and will only succeed if the Faculty is satisfied that the circumstances attending the reasons for the withdrawal have altered substantially.